-This part-time Higher Diploma programme is provided for registered nurses who wish to extend their knowledge of palliative nursing care.
-The programme is related to the Higher Diploma in Nursing Studies (Oncology Nursing) and students share some foundation programme work in the first year.
-The programme is run in association with Our Lady's Hospice, Harold's Cross, Dublin and the second year of the programme will take place in Our Lady's Hospice under the direction of the School of Nursing and Midwifery.
-The programme will also be offered in an accelerated format over one calendar year.
+This Higher Diploma programme is provided for registered nurses who wish to extend their knowledge of palliative nursing care.
+The programme is run in association with Our Lady's Hospice, Harold's Cross, Dublin and St Francis Hospice, Raheny, Dublin.
+The Higher Diploma in Nursing Studies (Palliative Nursing) is offered over two academic years.
+Candidates who gain direct entry to Part 2 may complete the programme over one year.

 Applicants should be registered with An Bord Altranais, as a general or psychiatric or mental handicap nurse, with a minimum of one year's post-registration experience.
-Current employment and employment during the duration of the programme must include palliative nursing.
+Current employment and employment for the duration of the programme must include palliative nursing.

-The Higher Diploma in Nursing Studies (Palliative Nursing) does not permit applicants to work outside of the area in which they are registered to practice by An Bord Altranais.
+The Higher Diploma in Nursing Studies (Palliative Nursing) does not permit applicants to work outside the area in which they are registered to practice by An Bord Altranais.